 There are two categories of dietary ingredients that can be listed on dietary supplement labels; those with Daily Values (DVs) (e.g., vitamins and minerals) and those without DVs (e.g., botanicals).
 There are a variety of ways a manufacturer can list dietary ingredients with and without DVs on the label.
-These can include the form, i.e., powder, liquid, extract; the source or salt in the case of a vitamin or mineral, e.g., ferrous sulfate, ferrous fumarate; or the Latin binomial name in the case of a botanical.
-In Ingredient Search, when the user searches for an ingredient, the DSLD will search and return all the synonyms in the DSLD for that ingredient.
+These can include the form, i.e., powder, liquid, extract; the synthetic salt in the case of a vitamin or mineral, e.g., ferrous sulfate, ferrous fumarate; or the scientific name in the case of a botanical.
+In the Ingredient Search, when the user searches for an ingredient, the DSLD will search and return all the synonyms in the DSLD for that ingredient.

 For the DSLD, the "amount per serving" field lists the amount of the specific dietary ingredient found within one serving (i.e. 50 mg in one pill, 10 IU per teaspoon, etc.) as stated explicitly on the label.
-The DSLD also captures serving information if a product is dual labeled for more than one group, i.e., adults and children, or more than one serving as consumed, i.e. one scoop vs. two scoops.
+The DSLD also captures serving information if a product is dual-labeled for more than one group, i.e., adults and children, or more than one serving as consumed, i.e. one scoop vs. two scoops.

 The FDA permits the use of blended ingredients or proprietary blends and the option to declare (or not declare) the amount of each ingredient within a blend.
-If the amount of an ingredient in a proprietary blend is listed within the blend that amount will be listed.
-If not, "NP" or Not Provided, will be listed for the amount.
+If the amount of each ingredient within a proprietary blend is listed within the blend that amount will be listed.
+If the amount is not listed, "NP" or Not Provided, will be listed for each ingredient.

 Name given by a marketer to a product line.
 Example of brands include Centrum, One A Day, Equate, GNC Pro Performance.